AIAScience/mflux-ai-python/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-mflux-ai could always use more documentation, whether as part of the
+mflux-ai-python could always use more documentation, whether as part of the
-official mflux-ai docs, in docstrings, or even on the web in blog posts,
+official mflux-ai-python docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/AIAScience/mflux_ai/issues.
+The best way to send feedback is to file an issue at https://github.com/AIAScience/mflux-ai-python/issues.

 If you are proposing a feature:

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.
-* Remember that this is a volunteer-driven project, and that contributions are welcome :)

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `mflux_ai` for local development.
+Here's how to set up `mflux-ai-python` for local development.

-1. Fork the `mflux_ai` repo on GitHub.
+1. Fork the `mflux-ai-python` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/mflux_ai.git
+    $ git clone git@github.com:AIAScience/mflux-ai-python.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::